revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 and to simulate both $x$ and $y$.

 In phylogenetics we use fully generative models when we:
-- jointly estimating divergence times and the tree topology
+- jointly estimate divergence times and the tree topology
-- jointly estimating ancestral states and the tree
+- jointly estimate ancestral states and the tree
-- jointly estimating shifting diversification rates and the tree
+- jointly estimate shifting diversification rates and the tree

 [RevBayes](http://revbayes.com) is unique because it allows us to specify both highly complex fully generative models as well as their more simple discriminative forms.